This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 See also Fatal Method Acting, where this happens during part of the production.

 Happened the same with the other great mangaka legend, Shotaro Ishinomori, who left his most famous manga Cyborg 009 unfinished, taking a long hiatus and promising to creating an end for it exactly in the year 2000...
 But he died early in 1998.
 Fortunately, Shogakukan publisher announced recently a final arc for giving the story a proper conclusion based on Ishinomori's original concept notes, sketches, and a novel draft, and illustrated by Masato Hayase

-Noboru Yamaguchi spent the rest of his life working to avert this trope by attempting to finish The Familiar of Zero as fast as possible while also undergoing treatment for cancer.
+Noboru Yamaguchi spent the rest of his life working to avert this trope by attempting to finish Zero's Familiar as fast as possible while also undergoing treatment for cancer.
 Though he sadly passed away on April 4, 2013 (which was a cruel twist of fate due to the fact he was about to conclude the novel series), he did manage to subvert it by helping to conclude the anime series.

 Ken Ishikawa, the creator of Getter Robo.
 Though he did leave some notes behind, they were apparently only for Getter Robo Hien - a prequel.
 The cliffhanger ending of Getter Robo Āḥ, the latest series chronologically, has yet to be resolved.